-- Sha Mian (Shameen) Island, where foreign traders lived
+- Sha Mian (Shameen) Island, where foreign traders used to live.

-- In Yuexiu Park there is the Monument to Sun Yat-sen, a 14th-century watchtower (Conquering the Sea Tower), the Statue of Five Rams and Seaman's Pavilion.
+- In Yuexiu Park are located the Monument to Sun Yat-sen (a 14th-century watchtower), the Statue of Five Rams, and the Seaman's Pavilion.

 Guangzhou became part of the Chinese Empire in the 3rd century BC.
-Arab, Hindu, Persian and other merchants traded there for centuries before the Portuguese's arrival in the 16th century, searching for porcelain and silk .
-They were followed in the 17th century by British merchants and Dutch and French traders in the 18th century.
+Arab, Hindu, Persian and other merchants traded there for centuries before the Portugueses' arrival in the 16th century .
+They were followed in the 17th century by British merchants, and in the 18th century - by Dutch and French traders.

 In 1842, Guangzhou became a treaty port and in 1946 it was returned to China.
-Guangzhou was a key centre during Republican Revolution of 1911, led by Sun Yat-sen. Between 1938 and 1945 the Japanese occupied and heavily damaged the city.
+This was a key centre during Republican Revolution of 1911, led by Sun Yat-sen. During WW2 (1939-1945) japan occupied and heavily damaged the city.

 Guangzhou cruise terminal